scijs/ndarray/README.md

 ## Does this library do any error checking?

-No.  Don't write past the bounds of the array or you will crash/corrupt its contents.
+Not on array access.
+This would be prohibitively slow.
+If you write past the bounds of the array, you will either corrupt the array contents or trigger an exception.

 Credits
 =======